BHEEEET/deanslist-analytics/README.md

 # DeanslistAnalytics
-It's in angular version 16.2, because of study purposes for my university.
+It's in `angular v16.2`, because of study purposes for my university.

 ## Install Angular CLI